standimitrovv/standimitrovv/README.md

 ## Hey there 👋, I'm Stan 👨‍💻

-Web Developer 💻 by day, runner 🏃‍♂ by night
+Software Developer 💻 by day, runner 🏃‍♂ by night

 <br/>